 #6 – Find the right professionals

 It’s a good idea to find local tradespeople, with experience with your type of property and the job you require: this should save money and time.
+Painters and decorators charge different amounts.
 Always read reviews to get a feel for whether they’re up to the task.
-They’ll also be able to advise on the best time of year for renovation works.
+They’ll also be able to advise on the best time of year for renovation work.

 We can connect you with professionals – for free.
 Get a competitive quote below.